 Despite the federal government’s best efforts, swipe fees are still high if you ask some merchants.

 On the bright side, regulating them isn’t the only way to put downward pressure on them.
 There’s also consumer-directed payments, which, when coupled with an open, real-time payments platform, could give consumers and merchants a wider range of attractive payment options — including some that could be competitive at the point-of-sale, where credit cards are widely used.

 It might sound like a lot to take on, but the foundational technological and regulatory change is already underway: payment system modernization and the federal government’s work on open banking, which it recently rebranded as “consumer-directed finance.”

-According to our most recent Canadian Payment Methods and Trends, credit cards accounted for about a third of all transactions in 2018.
+According to the 2019 Canadian Payment Methods and Trends report, credit cards accounted for about a third of all transactions in 2018.
 They also accounted for more of the payments value than all other payment methods combined at the point-of sale.
 Credit cards have been growing faster than debit cards as a payment method, mostly due to credit card rewards and the rise of e-commerce, where they’re the preferred method of payment.